 “The short synopsis is that I go to America when I’m about 21, I become the vice-president of the United States when I’m 28, and then of course some tragedy befalls the president, and I become the president.
 And I serve as the United States president for 13 consecutive terms.”

 It was an ambitious plan, and he admits in hindsight that there are a few reasons it might not have come off.

-There’s a fair bit of American paraphernalia around the Bay of Plenty MP’s office in the Beehive.
+There’s a fair bit of American paraphernalia around the Bay of Plenty MP’s office at parliament.
 Among the items, a Make America Great Again hat picked up during a trip to observe the frenetic 2016 campaign.
 He refuses to put it on for a picture, for obvious reasons.

 Because after all, hasn’t he noticed that everything in American politics has gone to hell in a handbasket recently?
 He has, and blames the extreme polarisation and partisanship that has developed, the extreme urban and rural divide, and the gerrymandering that screws voters out of being able to vote in competitive elections.

 At the same time, Muller remains an admirer of the American system, in part because when it works it can showcase the best example of bipartisan compromise.
 That tension, between partisanship and reaching across the aisle, has been the defining theme of a year in which Todd Muller has risen to much greater prominence than he ever held during his term as a member of the last National government.

 As the party’s climate change spokesperson, he forged an unusually constructive relationship with Green Party co-leader and climate change minister James Shaw, during negotiations around the Zero Carbon bill.
 He still speaks warmly of Shaw, even though National is now threatening to pull away from the bill, over methane targets they believe are too harsh on farmers.